 - Student Loan Interest

 When you file your tax return, you have a choice to use the standard deduction or itemize your deductions.
 Many people mistakenly take the standard deduction each year when they could be paying fewer taxes by itemizing their deductions.
 If you’re itemized deductions are more than the standard deduction, then you should itemize.
 For most people, the 2016 standard deduction is:

 - $12,600 Married filing jointly or Qualifying widow(er) with dependent child

 If you’re close to being over the standard deduction threshold don’t forget your receipts for :

 - Medical Expenses

 - State Sales Tax

 This may help push you over the threshold and maximize your tax refund when you sit down to prepare your taxes.

 Don’t worry about figuring out whether or not you’re eligible to take the standard deduction or itemized deductions and forgetting these tax deductions and credits.
-TurboTax will give you the tax deductions and credits that give you your maximum tax refund and remind you of these tax benefits and more.
+TurboTax will ask you simple questions about you and give you the tax deductions and credits that you are eligible for.